Every finite graph arises as the singular set of a compact $3$-d calibrated area minimizing surface

 \section{Acknowledgements}

+The author acknowledges the support of the NSF through the grant FRG-1854147.
 I cannot thank my advisor Professor Camillo De Lellis enough for his unwavering support while I have been recovering from illness.
 I would also like to thank him for giving me this problem and for always generously sharing his ideas with me.
 I feel so lucky that I have Camillo as my advisor.
 I would also like to thank Professor Robert Bryant for sharing his insights on calibrations and associative cones.
 Without their help, this project would not have existed.
 I would also like to thank Dr. Donghao Wang for answering my questions on differential topology.
 Last but not least, I want to thank Professor Costante Bellettini, Professor Mark Haskins, Professor Fanghua Lin, Professor Siqi He, Professor Leon Simon, Professor Song Sun, and Professor Yongsheng Zhang (in alphabetical order of last name) for their interest in this work.